 Everyone in the web development world knows that web projects get bogged down by one thing: “Content.”

-The tech guys who build sites are always waiting for interesting headlines, engaging copy, uncommon offers, authentic stories and brilliant graphics to arrive from the client.
+The tech guys who build sites are always waiting for content.
 Sometimes, it seems, for an eternity.

 In the web design arena, the tail is definitely wagging the dog.
 It’s technology first, process second, content third, design fourth.
+Nowhere do the programmers say, “where’s the strategy?”
 Nowhere does the big idea come into play.
-It’s the most commonly overlooked element of any web project.

 So here’s my advice for any business owner or marketing person who’s thinking of “doing a new website”:

 Think of it as a long-term marketing program, not a short-term project.
-Think of it as a new approach to web design that’s more wholistic, more integrated, and more effective than the old way.
+Think of it as a new approach to web design that’s more holistic, more integrated, and more effective than the old way.

 Yes, paddling back upstream can be difficult work.